Hormonal or inflammatory pimples

 What natural and effective solutions exist for treatment?

-Natural solutions include the use of dietary supplements, a balanced diet, and appropriate skincare to effectively treat hormonal breakouts.
+Natural solutions include the use of dietary supplements, a balanced diet, and appropriate skincare to effectively treat hormonal pimples.

-How to adjust your beauty routine according to your menstrual cycle?
+How to adjust your beauty routine according to the menstrual cycle?

 Adapting your beauty routine according to the phases of the menstrual cycle, using specific products for each phase, can help prevent hormonal breakouts.